ginkgob/Vidal-Romera-Alejandro-PEC1/README.md

-# Vidal-Romera-Alejandro-PEC1
+# PEC1 Anàlisi de dades òmiques
-PEC!
-Anàlisi de Dades Òmiques
+This repository is for the first practical assignment in the course "Anàlisi de Dades Òmiques" for the Master's program in Bioinformatics and Biostatistics.